Republic of the Union of Myanmar

 For a more detailed understanding of the scope of the Project and its governance and organizational structure, kindly consult the project appraisal document (PAD): http://documents.worldbank.org/curated/en/2014/02/19393607/myanmar-modernization-public-finance-management-project.

-In future it is planned that IRD will expand self-assessment to all taxpayer segments and would step out from its traditional methods of tax assessments and collections but apply the advantages offered by modern information technology and make the assessments and collection of taxes more efficient and transparent.
-It also involves a balanced approach in giving the taxpayers good services and lowering the tax compliance burden on the taxpayers.
-These programs are being carried out with the aim to improve the investment climate and also promote equitable, just and transparent tax management in the country.
+In future it is planned that IRD will expand self-assessment to all taxpayer segments and will step out from its traditional methods of tax assessments and collections but apply the advantages offered by modern information technology and make the assessments and collection of taxes more efficient and transparent.
+This also involves a balanced approach in giving taxpayers good services and lowering the tax compliance burden on them.
+These programs are being carried out with the aim to improve the investment climate and promote equitable, just and transparent tax management in the country.

 - Institutional development

 The Legal Affairs Directorate has been established in IRD Headquarters.
 It is responsible for the interpretation and guidance on the new Tax Administration Law and the soon to be passed, modernized Income Tax Law.
 As one example, the Directorate is responsible for drafting legal interpretation statements and practice statements, providing guidance for staff and greater certainty for taxpayers.
 It will also be responsible for conducting administrative reviews and managing appeals to the Revenue Appellate Tribunal in accordance with Part VI of the Tax Administration Law and the provisions of the Revenue Appellate Tribunal Law.

 Appeals case management will challenge IRD in the immediate future as taxpayers dispute the outcomes of complex audits.
 The Legal Affairs Directorate requires support as it builds capability to assist auditors and other IRD staff with case management and statutory interpretation; to maintain interpretation statement, practice statement & rulings systems; to conduct administrative reviews and manage related appeals.